AnurupGuha/google_ML_crashcourse/google_mlcourse.md

           - relatively expensive to train
         - we can be bit more efficient by doing something called candidate sampling
           - we train the output nodes for the class that it belongs to and then we take a sample of the negative classes and             only update a sample of the output nodes
+          - here Softmax calculates a probability for all positive labels and only only a random sample of negative labels
           - this is a bit more efficient at training time, and doesn't seem to hurt performance too much in many cases
           - at inference time, we need to still evaluate every single output node
+      - cases where an example is simultaneously a member of multiple classes, we must rely on multiple logistic regression